8051Enthusiast/allyourbase/README.md

 It works with arbritrary pointer sizes and endianness efficiently on decently sized firmware images (in the 10s of MBs, mostly limited by required RAM which grows linearly with filesize but has a high constant factor).

+The script is made to be simple so that it is easy to modify it to use one's own heuristic.
+For example, one could modify it to correlate target addresses of absolute calls with addresses of return instructions (since the instruction after it would often begin a new function (except on function where functions are typically aligned)).

 Example
 -------
 ```